FunctionalMetatable/BBCode-Cheatsheet/README.md

 ## 2. Things from other sites

 ### 2a.
 Images
 To use images in the Scratch Forums, you need to upload your image to an approved image host, a list of them are below.
+You also need to be a Scratcher.

 > [photobucket.com](//photobucket.com) (costs money; has a free plan of up to 250 images with a watermark)